-Graduate Assistantships support the University in its teaching, research, and service missions; help establish a graduate culture within academic units; and provide financial assistance and enhanced educational and developmental opportunities for graduate students.
+Graduate Assistantships support the University in teaching, research, and service missions; helps establish a graduate culture within academic units; and provides financial assistance, and enhanced educational and developmental opportunities for graduate students.

-The Office of Graduate Studies provides administrative oversight to ensure compliance with institutional policies and procedures and parity among all academic graduate assistants.
-(Office of Housing Operations and Residence Life and Athletic Department graduate assistantships are handled through those units, respectively.)
+Graduate Studies provides administrative oversight to ensure compliance with institutional policies and procedures and parity among all academic graduate assistants.

 Jacksonville State University awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.